ng-Classic/ng-classic/aio/content/guide/zone.md

 <!-- vale Angular.Google_Headings = YES -->

-While Zone.js can observe all the states of synchronous and asynchronous operations, Angular additionally provides a service called NgZone.
+While Zone.js can observe all the states of synchronous and asynchronous operations, Angular Classicadditionally provides a service called NgZone.
 This service creates a zone named `angular` to automatically trigger change detection when the following conditions are satisfied:

 1. When a sync or async function is executed